Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Methods

 \subsubsection{Heat and Fire Temperature}

 In a forest fire, heat decays non-linearly with increasing distance and is proportional to the fire temperature.
-Here, the kernel affinity between two vertices $i_1$ and $i_2$ is used to model the non-linear decay in heat as distance increases, and the user-determined parameter $c$ governs the fire temperature.
-The pairwise heat between two vertices $i_1$ and $i_2$ during the $j$-th label propagation is defined as follows.
+Here, the kernel affinity between two vertices $i$ and $j$ is used to model the non-linear decay in heat as distance increases, and the user-determined hyperparameter $c$ governs the fire temperature.
+The pairwise label influence between two vertices $i$ and $j$ during the $k$-th label propagation is defined as follows.

-Centered around an unlabeled vertex $i$, heat accumulates from vertices with label $j$ during the $j$-th label propagation.
-Therefore, heat $H^j_{i}$ can be modeled as the average pairwise heat between the unlabeled vertex $i$ and all vertices with label $j$.
+Centered on an unlabeled vertex $i$, label influence accumulates from vertices with label $k$ during the $k$-th label propagation.
+Therefore, the average label influence $\bar H^k_{labeled, i}$ can be modeled as the average pairwise label influence between the unlabeled vertex $i$ and all vertices with label $k$.

-There are two ways to reach a threshold $T_i$: by setting a higher fire temperature or by using a kernel with a faster decay.
-Since using a large kernel bandwidth achieves the same purpose as setting a higher $c$, $c$ is the only effective parameter in our clustering algorithm.
-On one hand, higher fire temperatures result in larger clusters, since labels are more likely to spread to other vertices.
-On the other hand, smaller clusters are discovered by decreasing the fire temperature during label propagation.
+There are two ways to reach a threshold $T_i$: by setting a higher fire temperature or by using a kernel with a slower decay (or larger bandwidth).
+When using adaptive kernels, the kernel bandwidth for each vertex is calculated using the distance from its K-nearest neighbors.
+The affinity matrix $\pmb A$ is better approximated by using higher numbers of nearest neighbors $K$.
+However, we show experimentally that the parameter K could only marginally increase the clustering quality after a certain threshold (Supplementary Figure 18).
+An effective hyperparameter is a hyperparameter that influences the size and number of the clusters found.
+Since the choice $K$ does not play a big role in clustering after a certain threshold, the fire temperature $c$ is the only effective hyperparameter in our clustering algorithm.
+The fire temperature $c$ plays an important role in clustering and strongly influences the size and number of the clusters discovered, similar to the resolution parameter in Louvain and Leiden.
+As fire temperature $c$ increases, labels are more likely to propagate to other vertices, causing Forest Fire Clustering to discover larger clusters.
+On the contrary, smaller clusters are discovered as the fire temperature $c$ decreases.

-For each unlabeled vertex $i$, the clustering algorithm recursively checks whether the average heat $H^j_i$ is higher than the threshold $T_i$ and adds the vertex to the cluster $j$ if it is.
-With $k$ clusters and $n$ data points, the algorithm has an approximate runtime of $O(kn^2)$.
-The labels propagate until the following condition is met for every unlabeled point $u$ at the end of the $j$-th label propagation.
+For each unlabeled vertex $i$, the clustering algorithm iteratively checks whether the average heat $H^k_i$ is higher than the threshold $T_i$ and adds the vertex to the cluster $k$ if it is.
+With $k$ clusters and $n$ data points, the algorithm has an approximate worst-case runtime of $O(kn^2)$ when every data point is a cluster.
+The labels propagate until the following condition is met for every unlabeled point $u$ at the end of the $k$-th label propagation.